markphilpot/markphilpot_com_gatsby/content/micro/2021/20210112-125901/index.md

 Doesn't seem too bad for now.
 I think I'm going to start a new app that allows me to do all those things from a single form in the menu bar.
 The more I can treat the entire process as atomic, the more I think I'll use it.

 Even better, generate a twitter compatible summary, add a back link and post to twitter.

+**Update** -- [iSH.app](https://ish.app) now supports node!
+I can at least now edit markdown files via the command line on an iPad now.
+Going to see if I can get gatsby to actually run and connect to localhost...

+Note to self: I do need to update my vim configuration